IHDE-Alliance/ISTP_metadata/v1.0.0-alpha/Non_ISTP_Mission_Attributes.md

 D_conversion_factor- Factor used to convert the unit of D-component from degree to nT.

+_DeflateLevel- ZLIB compression level from 0 to 9.
+ICON uses deflate level 6 by default. m

 D_unit- Physical unit of the D-component of the geomagnetic field.

 Elevation- Elevation of the location of station.

+_FillValue- Used by NetCDF to fill in data that was not explicitly set.
+This is typed data.m

 Free_field- Description of the free field in the filename.
 It shall use the ISTP format "PREFIX>Suffix" (e.g., "NORM>Normal mode"), where the value of the prefix shall correspond to the "free" field in the file naming convention.